alexec/spec/cloudevents/formats/avro-turbo-format.md

 - It is optimized for performance, preferring a more compact representation.
 - It only supports spec version 1.0 (any changes to spec version requires changes to the Avro schema, which changes the fingerprint, breaking compatibility).
-- Does not natively support JSON (JSON can be straight-forwardly serialized to bytes and this was therefore not considered neccessary).
+- It does not natively support JSON (JSON can be straight-forwardly serialized to bytes and this was therefore not considered necessary).

 ## Table of Contents